zinen/node-red-contrib-nordpool-api-plus/README.md

 [![Dependencies](https://img.shields.io/librariesio/release/npm/node-red-contrib-nordpool-api-plus.svg)](https://libraries.io/github/zinen/node-red-contrib-nordpool-api-plus)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 A Node-Red Node for collecting "day ahead" prices from Nord Pool Group.
 This plus node gives you more features and auto tested of codebase.
-To be more robost.
+To be more robust.

 *This is a fork of the original node-red-contrib-nordpool-api, but with source code on github to make pull request possible and issue handling....*